 Step 1: To get a job, align your expectations with your skill set and experience level.
 Are you getting a job to pay the bills while you decide what the long-term future holds?
 Or do you expect to build a career right away?

 Either way, give some thought to what that first job means for your future.
-Then, use the Military Skills Translator with personality assessment to find out how your skills and interests match up with current job openings.
+Then, use the Military Skills Translator to find out how your skills match up with current job openings.
 Keep in mind: If you have an active security clearance, you may be qualified for higher paying jobs.

 Step 2: Build your resume.
 Building a resume can be challenging, and translating military skills to civilian equivalents isn't always easy, But doing a little research and asking fellow veterans to share their resumes with you can help.
 Because you're a veteran, you can also have your resume reviewed by Monster for free.

 Going back to school is a popular option for many who have served one tour.
 If you didn't get your degree while in the service, your GI Bill benefits mean you can earn one with little or no cost to yourself.
 However, don't get a degree just to have one.
 Research what fields you may want to work in and find out what types of degrees support those career goals.

 Step 2: Find out how much of your education benefits will apply to your degree.
 Start by calculating your time in service to determine what your benefits will be.
 Know the difference between the Montgomery GI Bill and the Post-9/11 GI Bill, as they have different benefits.
 Have you transferred a portion of your education benefits to your family?
 Be sure to factor that in, as you will have less of a percentage of your benefits available to use.
 Finally, once you've got a short list of school you'd like to attend, contact their offices and find out what you need to do to use your benefits at their institution.
 While the GI Bill is applicable everywhere, each school has its own administrative process.
 Researching common questions and answers about how to use your GI Bill benefits can streamline the process.